-Managing through times of crisis has the power to create a renewed sense of teamwork, fast and collaborative decision-making, quick realignment of resources, and a just-do-it mentality.
+Managing through times of crisis has the power to create a renewed sense of teamwork, fast and collaborative decision making, quick realignment of resources, and a just-do-it mentality.
 The world has seen brewery companies quickly forming new partnerships to produce hand gels.
 Dyson has been able to develop a new ventilator system within a fortnight.
 Absent of passenger demand, airlines have quickly transformed their passenger cabins to accommodate freight.
 This is just the tip of the iceberg as to the extent of innovation and adaptation that has been witnessed, which begs the question why many organizations aren’t doing business like this all the time.
 We think they should be.
 By learning from the attributes that make crises stand out and connecting the routines that together enable faster-than-usual turnarounds: the strategy routine, the portfolio routine and the delivery routine.

 Having worked in the airline industry, I’ve been exposed to sudden crisis situations several times.
 One in particular stands out.
-Following the eruption of the Icelandic volcano Eyjafjallajökull, a giant ash-cloud covered most of Western Europe, leaving many airline carriers to bring their operations to a sudden halt.
-I still vividly member departing from Geneva on my way back to Amsterdam, an hour ahead of schedule, the pinkish edges of the cloud evident as we approached it, only to have our journey diverted to Dusseldorf instead.
+Following the eruption of the Icelandic volcano Eyjafjallajökull, a giant ash cloud covered most of Western Europe, leaving many airline carriers to bring their operations to a sudden halt.
+I still vividly remember departing from Geneva on my way back to Amsterdam, an hour ahead of schedule, the pinkish edges of the cloud evident as we approached it, only to have our journey diverted to Dusseldorf instead.
 The following day, back in Amsterdam, it became apparent that thousands of others were not that fortunate and were stuck at their destination with little outlook on returning any time soon.
 Airport operations were confronted with an almost unimaginable overload of stranded passengers (try imagining the exact opposite of the photos of empty airports we saw the last few months).
 Call centers were unable to cope with the unanticipated volumes.
 We had no option but to act.
 Out of sheer necessity we started sending out communication to our passengers via social media, a channel hardly used by any company at that time (remember, it was 2010).
 Day one started with general updates on flying conditions.
 By the end of day two, we were sending out direct messages to customers (a first for any company for which we had to gain permission directly from Facebook HQ).
-By the end of the week we were running a make-shift social media service center with nightshifts joined by VPs and first-hour employees alike.
+By the end of the week we were running a makeshift social media service center with nightshifts joined by VPs and first-hour employees alike.
 The week thereafter, half of the rebooking process through social media channels was automated.
 Ever since, KLM’s social media presence has been awarded with countless customer service and innovation awards [1].

 What this example shows is how, out of a crisis, great things can emerge if an organization is receptive to it.
 Without being exhaustive, the following attributes are considered to be highly influential in creating an altogether different mindset in response to a crisis: